raulrobinson/franchise-network-management/README.md

 2. Navigate to the project directory
 3. Select the desired profile:
    - `local` for local development
-   - `dev` for development (no shared by author, use secrets or keyvault)
+   - `dev` for development (no shared by author, use secrets, or keyvault)
-   - `test` for testing (no shared by author, use secrets or keyvault)
+   - `test` for testing (no shared by author, use secrets, or keyvault)
-   - `prod` for production (no shared by author, use secrets or keyvault)
+   - `prod` for production (no shared by author, use secrets, or keyvault)
 4. Run the following command to start the application:
    ```
    ./gradlew bootRun --args='--spring.profiles.active=dev'